stockjumpswebsite/stockjumps.github.io/_pages/media.md

 9 September 2019 - <a href='https://blogs.imf.org/2019/09/09/new-index-tracks-trade-uncertainty-across-the-globe/' target='_blank'>New Index Tracks Trade Uncertainty Across the Globe</a>

 14 August 2019 - <a href='https://www.pbs.org/newshour/show/whats-behind-the-recent-stock-market-volatility' target='_blank'>What's behind the recent stock market volatility?</a>

+8 April 2020 - <a href='https://review.chicagobooth.edu/finance/2020/video/how-has-covid-19-hit-stock-market' target='_blank'>How has COVID-19 hit the stock market?</a>

 10 April 2020 - <a href='https://review.chicagobooth.edu/finance/2020/article/coronavirus-has-exerted-historic-influence-equity-markets' target='_blank'>The coronavirus has exerted historic influence on equity markets</a>